 - Slip Coupling / Repair Coupling

-- A socket weld full coupling is used to join small bore plain end pipes where the pipe spec requirement is socket weld.
+- A socket weld full coupling is used to join small-bore plain end pipes where the pipe spec requirement is socket weld.
 A threaded full coupling is used to join small bore pipes with threaded ends.
-If the two ends of a coupling are different (e.g. one BSP threaded and one NPT threaded), then it is usually referred to as an adapter.
+If the two ends of coupling are different (e.g. one BSP threaded and one NPT threaded), then it is usually referred to as an adapter.

 - Half Coupling is used for small bore branching from a vessel or large bore pipe.
 It can be threaded or socket type.
 It has a socket or thread end on only one side.

-Reducing Coupling: Reducing coupling is used to connect pipes of dissimilar diameters.
+Reducing coupling is used to connect pipes of dissimilar diameters.
 A reducing coupling has two different sizes of threads on each side.
-Reducing couplings are typically used where small process feeder lines are joined into large supply circuits or where small diameter fittings are installed.
-Reducing couplings will normally feature a simple, stepped down profile and screw onto the two lengths of pipe in the same way a standard pipe joint does.
-Welded reducing coupling designs are similar to threaded design but feature no threads.
+Reducing couplings are typically used where small process feeder lines are joined into large supply circuits or where small-diameter fittings are installed.

-Some important features of couplings are as follows:
+Some important features of pipe couplings are as follows:

 - Mostly cylindrical in design.